Irish coffee recipe – pure indulgence

 Method:

-Who cares if the Irish Coffee recipe has been around for only sixty-odd years?
+Who cares if the Irish coffee recipe has been around for only seventy-odd years?